Hermetic Programming: Parameterizing Access to State

 Hermeticity and Ambient Authority

-But hermeticity is not simply a restatement of “no ambient authority.”
-Although a hermetic programming language eliminates ambient authority, the converse is not true: a language can have no ambient authority without being hermetic.
-There are ways of injecting capabilities other than passing them as parameters to the main function.
+Although a hermetic programming language has no ambient authority, the converse is not true: a language can have no ambient authority without being hermetic.
+Hermeticity corresponds to a stronger capability discipline: authority must flow explicitly through capabilities passed as references or parameters.

-Capabilities can be injected either through parameters or through ambient identifiers.
-For example, SES (Secure ECMAScript) compartments have no ambient authority by default, but the host can endow them with live globals or modules15.
-WASI likewise provisions capabilities through imports13.
-In both cases, code accesses state through ambient identifiers rather than through function parameters.
+A capability-secure language can also introduce authority through ambient endowment.
+For example, SES compartments have no ambient authority by default, but the host can endow them with live globals or modules.17 WASI likewise provisions capabilities through imports.
+In both cases, authority is supplied by the host through ambient names rather than through function parameters.

-On the other hand, in the ocap language Joe-E16, the universal scope provides no authority17.
-As long as we take authority to include authority over any existing state as defined here, this maps closely to inert ambient scope.
+By contrast, in Joe-E, explicitly propagated references are the only things that convey authority; the universal scope provides no authority.1819 This maps closely to what I call an inert ambient scope.
 In that sense, Joe-E can be classified as a hermetic programming language.

 Hermetic Programming in Pure Functional Languages

 You might think hermeticity is irrelevant in a pure language.
-If functions can’t have side effects, why worry about access to state?
+If functions cannot have side effects, why worry about access to state?

 Because pure values can still be live.